msavin/mongoshare/README.md

 MONGO_PREFIX = "app1"
 ````

-Finally, go into `./meteor/packages` and move the package as high on the list as you can, and right after the `mongo` package.
+Finally, go into `./meteor/packages` and move the package as high on the list as you can while ensuring it loads after the `mongo` package.
 This package must initalize before other packages to ensure that the prefix patch is applied.

 # Downsides of Package